CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-miniview-rules.md

-# REST API: fetching rules from a selection in a collection
+# REST API: GET miniview rules

 A miniview is to a collection what view is to the database.
 To retrieve the rules of such a selection you can send an HTTP GET request to this address: